igruk/gif-bot/README.md

 After that, the bot performs a Visual Search and Web Search using the **Bing API** and finds a link to the knowyourmeme.com website - the Internet Meme Database.
 The app extracts information about the meme's name and origin with **BeautifulSoup** by following this link.

-After that bot sends a user the name and the origin of the meme.
+After that bot sends the found information to the user.

 ## Showcase